 Either way, block out some time toward the end of your last day to peek through the messages that have come in, answering anything that only requires a quick response or that urgently needs your attention before you go and knowing that the others truly can wait until you come back relaxed and ready to get back to work.

-Photo of woman on boat courtesty of Corey Jenkins/Getty Images.
+Photo of person on boat courtesy of Corey Jenkins/Getty Images..